hewison-chris/agora-cl-docs/website/docs/contribute/contribution-guidelines.md

 ### Building and testing Agora-cl with Bazel

 The Agora-cl project is a large monorepo containing all sorts of tools and services that implement the Ethereum consensus protocol.
 We use the [Bazel](https://bazel.build) build system created by Google for everything we do, helping everyone have reproducible builds.
-If you want to build the beacon chain or validator using Bazel, you can run the commands:
+If you want to build the Agora chain or validator using Bazel, you can run the commands:

 ```text
 $ bazel build //beacon-chain:beacon-chain